 Dresden is the baroque capital of Europe, a cultural landmark on the banks of the Elbe River in eastern Germany.

-In one three-day period, the British Royal Air Force and the U.S. Air Force carried out four bombing raids on Dresden, from February 13 to 15 in 1945.
+In one three-day period, from February 13th to 15th in 1945, the British Royal Air Force and the U.S. Air Force carried out four bombing raids.

-The exploding bombs, plus fire-starting bombs called incendiaries, created a firestorm that flattened the city centre, and killed 25,000 to 35,000 people.
+The exploding bombs, plus fire-starting bombs called incendiaries, created a firestorm that flattened the city centre, and killed an estimated 25,000 to 35,000 people.

 There were far too many bodies to bury, so the remains were stacked up in the Old Market Square, called Altmarkt, and cremated instead.